Softplus Attention with Re-weighting Boosts Length Extrapolation in Large Language Models: Method

+The theoretical insight reframes both standard Softmax and our LSSA as a unified \textbf{Normalisation Stage}, which establishes a numerically stable and gradient-connected landscape.
+It is upon this robust foundation that we introduce our re-weighting mechanism, defined in \cref{equ:reweighting}, as a distinct \textbf{Sharpening Stage}.
+By applying the shift and re-weighting operations \textit{after} the gradient pathways have been secured by the normalisation stage, the proposed method achieves the desired sparsity and noise filtering without sacrificing trainability.

-Here, the normalised attention scores $\mathbf{A}$ are first scaled by the token count $\mathbf{N}$ and then shifted by a matrix $\mathbf{O}$ (an offset matrix of ones, with zeros in the first three rows to prevent instability).
+Here, the normalised scores $\mathbf{A}$ are first scaled by the token count $\mathbf{N}$ and then shifted by a matrix $\mathbf{O}$ (an offset matrix of ones, with zeros in the first three rows to prevent instability).
 This centres the distribution around zero.
-The $\operatorname{ReLU}^p$ function then masks scores below zero and sharpens the remaining positive scores by raising them to the power of a hyper-parameter $p$.
-A final $l_1$-normalisation ensures the output is a valid probability distribution.
-The re-weighting mechanism is an additional component of the attention layer, we refer to the combination of LSSA (stage 1) and this re-weighting mechanism (stage 2) as LSSAR in the rest of this paper.
+The $\operatorname{ReLU}^{p}$ function then masks scores below zero and sharpens the remaining positive scores by raising them to the power of a hyper-parameter $p$.
+A final scaling by the $l_{1}$-norm ensures the output is a valid probability distribution.
+The re-weighting mechanism is an additional component of our proposed attention layer, we refer to the combination of LSSA (stage 1) and this re-weighting mechanism (stage 2) as LSSAR in the rest of this paper.
+The complete LSSAR algorithm is provided in Algorithm~\ref{alg:lssar_detailed} in Appendix~\ref{app:algorithm}.

 This power operation is key to solving the attention smoothing problem.
-To demonstrate this let $x_1, x_2, \ldots, x_n$ represent the positive elements in one row of the ReLU output from \cref{equ:reweighting}, with the maximum value denoted as $x_m$.
-The formula for any input $x_j$ in \cref{equ:reweighting} is $ \sfrac{x_j^p}{\sum_{k=1}^{n} x_k^p}$.
-For any $x_l$ where $x_l<x_m$, the distance between their re-weighted values with respected to $p_\to \infty$ is given by:
+Let $x_{1}, x_{2}, \ldots, x_{n}$ be the positive elements in one row of the ReLU output from \cref{equ:reweighting}, and let $M = \max_{1 \le k \le n} x_{k}$.
+The re-weighted value of the $j$-th entry is

-This limit demonstrates that as $p$ increases, the distance between the maximum value and any smaller value approaches 1.
-Specifically, when $p$ is large, the term $(\sfrac{x_l}{x_m})^p$ approaches zero for any $x_l < x_m$, causing all non-maximum values to be effectively suppressed.
-Meanwhile, the denominator becomes dominated by $x_m^p$, resulting in the maximum value approaching 1 while all other values approach 0.
-This property ensures that the attention mechanism maintains sharp, distinct peaks even with longer sequences, thereby preserving the model's ability to focus on the most relevant tokens.